microsoft-dx/xamarin-fundamentals/3. Layouts - pages/Readme.md

 ### Multiple layouts
 Note that it is not necessary to have only one layout in a page - remember, a page is not a layout.
 Therefore, you can add as many layouts as you need and of as many types as you want.
 For example, here we have a StackLayout that contains one other StackLayout (which also hold 3 other StackLayouts) and another TemplateView.
 <p align="center"><img height="300" alt="Crazy layouts" src="https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/layouts.png?raw=true" margin=auto></p>

+## Navigation through pages
+To create the navigation between the pages, first of all the pages _need to be added in the project_.